 Human Heritage in Outer Space

-But the World Heritage Convention is not equipped to recognize territory in outer space.
-As such, For All Moonkind’s growing team of entirely volunteer space lawyers and policymakers from around the world are developing a new convention designed to protect our human heritage in outer space.
+But we still have time to act before our heritage is threatened.
+For All Moonkind’s growing team of entirely volunteer space lawyers and policymakers from around the world are developing a new convention designed to protect our human heritage in space.
 It will be based in part upon the successful World Heritage model, as well as other Earth-based treaties like the Underwater Cultural Heritage Convention.

-Currently, there are more than 80 historical archaeological sites on the Moon from the crash site of Luna 2 to Apollo 11’s Tranquility Base to the tracks of Yutu.
+Currently, there are more than 100 historical archaeological sites on the Moon from the crash site of Luna 2 to Apollo 11’s Tranquility Base to the tracks of Yutu.
 Each bears witness to moments that changed, and advanced, our human civilization irrevocably.
 No longer are we tied to our Mother Earth.
 In incremental steps, the heavens have been opened for exploration, and celestial bodies for settlement.
 Certainly not every movement of human – or human-guided robot – on the Moon needs to remain sacrosanct.
 However, guidelines and the framework for potential protection should be set in place before revisits occur.
 The idea is not to stifle exploration, but to preserve, for present and future generations, those sites that meet certain agreed criteria.